cdkovacs/setup-python-artifactory/docs/publishing.md

 - "Allow all actions and reusable workflows" (most permissive), or
 - "Allow enterprise, and select non-enterprise, actions" with `your-org/setup-python-artifactory@*` added to the allowlist.

-If you also want to ban the upstream `actions/setup-python` to prevent accidental egress attempts, add it to the disallowed list — the air-gap will fail it anyway, but failing in policy is friendlier than failing on a network timeout.
+If you also want to ban the upstream `actions/setup-python` to prevent accidental egress attempts, add it to the disallowed list.
+The air-gap will fail it anyway, but failing in policy is friendlier than failing on a network timeout.

 ## Release workflow (optional)